Code-Cornelius/CorAI/README.md

 ### Available version

-* *version 1.000* :  first trial version.
+* *version 1.000* :  Released in September 2020.
 It was released in order for me to have a stable version that was compatible with my summer projects.
 There is still a lot to do on it.
-Released on September the 21st 2020.
-* *version 1.142* : the newest version, available in December 2020.
+* *version 1.142* : Released in January 2021.
 The library is better documented, and better structured.
+It is now separated in the corresponding libraries, and there are tests for most of the functions.

 ### General information